Strong almost finiteness: Introduction

 As we mentioned earlier, Downarowicz et al. ~ \cite{Down} proved that the Cayley graph of an amenable group is almost finite.
 The ingenious proof uses in a crucial way the fact that such graphs are based on groups.
 Putting together Theorem \ref{shortcycle} and Theorem \ref{elsotetel}, we extend this result to much larger graph classes: for Schreier graphs of amenable groups (Proposition \ref{schrei}) and for graphs of subexponential growth (Proposition \ref{subexpclass}).

 We apply our results in spectral theory.
 Let $G\in\grd$ be a finite or infinite graph and $\cal{L}_G:l^2(V(G))\to l^2(V(G))$ is its Laplacian.
 That is,

 It is well-known that $\cl_G$ is a bounded, positive, self-adjoint operator and $\Spec(\cl_G)\subset [0,2d]$ (see \cite{Moharweiss}).
 It is well-known (see \cite{Kesten}, \cite{Dodziuk} or \cite{Moharweiss}) that a graph $G\in \grd$ is amenable if and only if $0$ is in the spectrum of $G$.
 Note that the spectrum of Cayley graphs of amenable groups can be rather complicated \cite{Grigorchuk}.
 It is a well-studied question that if a sequence of finite graphs $\{G_n\}^\infty_{n=1}$ converges to an infinite graph (or some other limit object) in some metric, what sort of convergence we can guarantee for the spectra $\{\Spec(\cL_{G_n})\}^\infty_{n=1}$.
 If the graphs $\{G_n\}^\infty_{n=1}$ are equipped with distinguished roots $\{x_n\in V(G_n)\}^\infty_{n=1}$ and the sequence of rooted graphs $\{(G_n,x_n)\}^\infty_{n=1}$ is convergent (see Proposition \ref{limitalmost}) then there exists a rooted graph $(G,x)$ which is the limit of the sequence and the KNS-measures on $\{\Spec(\cL_{G_n})\}^\infty_{n=1}$ converge to the KNS-measure of $(G,x)$ in the weak topology (see \cite{Bartholdi}).
 Similar result is known (\cite{Abert}) if $\{\Spec(\cL_{G_n})\}^\infty_{n=1}$ is convergent in the sense of Benjamini and Schramm.
-We will define neighborhood convergence (Section \ref{neigh}), a purely combinatorial version of the Benjamini-Schramm convergence and we prove the following theorem. \vi \begin{theorem} Let $\{G_n\}^\infty_{n=1}\subset \grd$ be countable set of graphs of Property A such that $\lim_{n\to\infty}G_n \to G$ in the neighborhood distance.
-Then, $\Spec (\cL_{G_n})\to \Spec(\cL_G)$ in the Hausdorff distance. \end{theorem} \vi In the final section we establish a connection between our strong almost finiteness property and the Elliott Classification Program on simple, nuclear $C^*$-algebras.
-We will show that if a graph $G\in\grd$ is minimal (see Definition \ref{minimal}) and $G$ is both of Property A and almost finite (that is $G$ is strongly almost finite) then some of the \'etale groupoids (see Section \ref{class} for the definition) which are naturally associated to $G$ are minimal, topologically amenable and almost finite in the sense of Matui \cite{Matui}.
-Consequently, by the results in \cite{Cast} we have the following theorem which we explain in Section \ref{class}. \vi \begin{theorem} For every minimal, strongly almost finite graph $M$ we can associate a stable action $\beta_E:\Gamma_{2d}\actson E$ so that all the orbit graphs are neighborhood equivalent to $M$ and the simple, nuclear, tracial groupoid $C^*$-algebra $C^*_r(\cG_{\beta_E})$ is classifiable by its Elliott invariants. \end{theorem} \vi These examples seem to be significantly different from the known ones.
+We will define neighborhood convergence (Section \ref{neigh}), a purely combinatorial version of the Benjamini-Schramm convergence and we prove the following theorem. \vi \begin{theorem} Say that a countable collection of graphs has Property A if their disjoint union is a graph with Property A. Let $\{G_n\}^\infty_{n=1}\subset \grd$ be a countable set of graphs of Property A such that $\lim_{n\to\infty}G_n \to G$ in the neighborhood distance.
+Then, $\Spec (\cL_{G_n})\to \Spec(\cL_G)$ in the Hausdorff distance. \end{theorem}